ilyakurdyukov/fpdoom/README.md

 1. Message `!!! unknown LCD`, and before that `LCD: id = 0x000000` - SPI mode is used to connect the LCD.
 I can't handle it yet.
 2. Message `!!! unknown LCD`, but some number shown in `LCD: id = 0x`.
 I can add support for this LCD if you send me a firmware dump from your phone.
 3. Message `!!! keymap not found`, means the firmware scan algorithm can't find the keymap, so you can't use the keypad, only watch replays.
 I can extract the keymap if you send me a firmware dump.
 I can also add code that asks you to press the requested keys to create the keymap if this becomes a common problem.
+4. Message `Error: W_InitFiles: no files found`, means that no `.wad` files were found.
+On Linux files must be named in lower case.

 ### List of tested models